FinFetChannel/RayCastingPythonMaze/README.md

 </details>

-Thats all for the first tutorial, if you are interested on what was devekiped after this code:
+Thats all for the first tutorial, if you are interested on what was developed after this first game:

 Proto ray tracing: https://youtu.be/ravnXknUvvQ